Pittsburgh Cerebral Palsy Attorney

 - Medication errors

-Our firm is built on the foundation of providing excellent client service and results driven representation.
-We understand that a brain injury may not be immediately evident following delivery, but it is important to protect your right to compensation and your chance to hold negligent doctors responsible as soon as you suspect malpractice.
+Our firm is built on the foundation of providing excellent client service and results-driven representation.
+We understand that a birth injury may not be immediately evident following delivery, but it is important to protect your right to compensation and your chance to hold negligent doctors responsible as soon as you suspect malpractice.

 Doctors, hospitals and insurance companies have an interest in not revealing evidence of malpractice.
-If you suspect a doctor or nurse was negligent during the birth of your child, and you are not getting straight answers, we can help you uncover the truth and hold the right people accountable.
+If you suspect a doctor or nurse was negligent during the birth of your child, and you are not getting straight answers, our Pittsburgh birth injury attorneys can help you uncover the truth and hold the right people accountable.